-In general, the statutory notice periods are applicable for termination of both indefinite term Employment Agreements and premature termination of the fixed term Employment Agreements.
-However, it is possible that a notice period other than the statutory notice period is applicable because another notice period was agreed in the individual Employment Agreement.
+In general, the statutory notice periods are applicable for termination of both permanent employment contracts and fixed term employment contracts.
+However, it is possible a notice period other than the statutory notice period is applicable, because of other agreements in the individual employment agreement.

 The statutory notice period to be observed by the Employer is:

-- 1 month for an Employment Agreement continuing for less than 5 years.
+- One (1) month for the employment agreement continuing for less than five (5) years.